carlalennon/animeasy-tools/README.md

 ## Purpose
 The purpose of the ecommerce app is to provide users with a platform to browse, purchase, and manage digital products online.
 It aims to streamline the shopping experience for customers and simplify product management for sellers.
 Animation is a costly and time consuming business.
 With the advent of digital animation it is largely created using computer programmes.
 This means that professionals can browse the web for plugins that may help them.
-In my animation career, I starte out using plugins purchased or developed by the studio, but over time I started to develop my own for more specific uses.
+In my animation career, I started out using plugins purchased or developed by the studio, but over time I started to develop my own for more specific uses.

+Animeasy is intended to be a B2B solution for freelancers and small studios.
+Animation studios never truly recovered from the pandemic, the majority of work is dome remotely online now.
+This makes an e commerce solution the ideal model for purchasing plugins for animation software.

 ## Features
 ### User authentication: Allow users to register, login, and manage their accounts.